List of irredentist claims or disputes: North Africa

 In North Africa, the prime examples of irredentism are the concepts of Greater Morocco and Greater Mauritania.
 While Mauritania has since relinquished any claims to territories outside its internationally recognized borders, Morocco continues to claim Western Sahara, which it refers to as its "Southern Provinces".

+The “Unity of the Nile Valley” (وحدة وادي النيل), was a prominent anti-imperialist theme in Sudan and Egypt until the 1950s.
+Its ideologues did not postulate that Sudan and Egypt were one nation, but that they were two halves that had been unjustly separated but were destined to be reunited.
+For the Egyptians, sharing the river Nile made Sudan a natural appendix of Egypt, while for many Sudanese, Egypt was a “blood brother” with which they shared a set of fundamental national traits.

+Despite the failure of earlier pro-unity attempts in the Sudan, the slogan gradually gained power until in 1953 the pro-unity political party won an overwhelming victory in the first self-government elections in the Sudan.
+Despite this, the Sudan soon declared its separate independence.
+Since then, union with Egypt has been discussed and proposed at various times, but has never regained its former relevance.

 Southern Africa

 Greater Eswatini includes much of the Mpumalanga Province of South Africa.
 King Mswati III of Eswatini set up the Border Restoration Committee in 2013 to negotiate restoration of the original borders.

+Central Africa

+Bundu dia Kongo supports the creation of an ethnically-Kongo state with borders similar to the pre-colonial Kingdom of Kongo during the 15th century that would encompass parts of the modern-day Democratic Republic of the Congo, Angola, Gabon and the Republic of the Congo.
+Like the new religious movement Kimbanguism, BDK has mystical elements and claims independence leader Simon Kimbangu as their prophet, but Kimbanguist leaders have refused to recognize BDK as a religious movement.

 Asia

 Assyria

 The Assyrian homeland is a geographic and cultural region situated in Northern Mesopotamia that has been traditionally inhabited by Assyrian people.
 The area with the greatest concentration of Assyrians on earth is located in the Assyrian homeland, or the Assyrian Triangle, a region which comprises the Nineveh Plains, southern Hakkari and the Barwari regions.
 This is where some Assyrian groups seek to create an independent nation state.
 The land roughly mirrors the boundaries of ancient Assyria proper, and the later Achaemenid, Seleucid, Parthian, Roman and Sassanid provinces of Assyria (Athura/Assuristan) that was extant between the 25th century BC and 7th century AD.